 The Twin Cities is already a significant “heat island” (an area warmer than the areas that surround it).
 More heat means more strain on our energy system as the electrical grid tries to keep up with the demand for air conditioning.
 (Ironically, air conditioners put off a tremendous amount of heat, making outdoor conditions even worse in the metro area.)
 Why that matters:

-- Extreme heat is a significant health issue; in fact, it’s a killer.
+- Extreme heat is a killer.

 - Hot, humid air – the kind we get with 10,000 lakes – can trigger asthma attacks.